Making RGB Images with Sentinel Data

 11. Run the Workspace

 Run the workspace and view the output.
-If the image has a lot of forests and other vegetation, you should see a lot of red as trees reflect a lot of infrared light.
+If the image features a lot of forests and other vegetation, you should see a lot of red, as trees reflect a significant amount of infrared light.
 In the next tutorial, we will use the NIR band to calculate a Normalized Difference Vegetation Index (NDVI).

 NIROutput.png